Property Disputes in Nampa, ID

 These things will likely have happened when you purchased the home.
 If that’s the case, the documents you already have should suffice unless the case goes to court.

-Idaho law contains several provisions pertaining to fences.
+Idaho law contains several provisions about fences.
 For example, they specify the construction, materials, and size that constitute a legal fence.
 In addition, the statutes make adjoining landowners equally responsible for construction and maintenance of boundary fences.
 Furthermore, before you can build a fence or wall in Nampa, you must obtain a City Permit.

 Try to Find a Solution with Your Neighbor